• Skip to main content

 One of the core values of the Havurah movement is the active role played by community members.

-Divrei Torah | Additional Commentaries
+Shabbat Divrei Torah | Holiday Divrei Torah

 The drash itself may focus on textual analysis, on a key philosophical theme of the particular Torah portion, or on ways in which some aspect of the Torah portion affects us in our lives.
 During the Torah discussion, everyone – newcomers and guests included – are encouraged to share their thoughts about the weekly portion.
 Because a different person gives the drash each week, this tradition provides a wonderful glimpse into the intellectual gifts and diversity of the Fabrangen community.